ALASdoo/alasdoo_com_v2/content/english/form-success.md

 ---
-title: 'Thank you for showing interest!'
+title: 'Message sent'
-subtitle: 'Your message has been sent.
-We will get back to you soon.'
+subtitle: "Thank you for showing interest!
+We'll get back to you soon."
 description: 'This is meta description'
 draft: false
 layout: 'form-success'